rishavraj-dev/HospitalManagementSystem/statement.md

 - Exporting reports in CSV format (for offline use or analysis)
 - A simple menu-driven CLI interface

-**What is NOT included** (for scope clarity):

-- No GUI
-- No doctor/appointment module
-- No billing system
-- No authentication/roles
-- No automation or background services

-This helps keep the system focused, modular, and beginner-friendly.

----

 ## 👥 3.
 Target Users